SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Custom tags for VIP (VIP can choose what tag he wants)
     - Bodycolor for VIP (VIP can choose bodycolors)
     - Translation file (you can translate menus, text and more..)
+    - Two levels of VIP (VIP and VIP+, you can choose if you want only VIP or levels)
     - Full version of knife-premium (all information on github)

 * **Photo from full version:**